MiaoDX/python101/courseware/ML_scikit_installation.md

 ```

-In case we forget what environments we have created, type `conda info --envs` will show us the results:
+In case we forget environments' names we have created, type `conda info --envs` will show us the results:

 ```
 # conda environments: